AndBible/docs-wiki/FAQ.md

 ## I found text issue in one of the Bible / Commentary etc. modules in And Bible.

-Please report your problem to Crosswire modules team.
+And Bible developers don't fix module issues.
+Modules to And Bible are provided primarily via JSword engine, which uses Sword modules by Crosswire.
+Thus, you should report your problem to Crosswire modules team.

 You can report module issues directly via their [issue tracker](https://tracker.crosswire.org/projects/MOD/)